dlanger/inlinestyler/README.rst

 project into the public domain:

    I'm [...] releasing it to the public after many requests for the source.

-But I'm working on tracking that down for sure.

 .. _`released`: https://github.com/davecranwell/inline-styler/blob/c22a5fb67771d082ce0e999ea814dbdf2f05cdfe/README